petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 slug: conways-game-of-life-on-fpga
 ---

-When learning a new programming language, I like to have a well defined but yet non-trivial problem to solve.
+When learning a new programming language, I like having a well defined yet non-trivial problem to solve.
 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life#) (GoL) fits this definition.
-It has enough depth to show tradeoffs between memory and computational complexity.
+It has enough depth to uncover various tradeoffs.
 So naturally, when I picked up [Chisel](https://www.chisel-lang.org/) hardware description language (HDL), I wanted to build Game of Life in FPGA.
-It turned out to be even more interesting than in pure software.
-This post will follow my journey from writing Chisel code to running GoL on [Digilent Arty A7](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists/) connected to a VGA screen.
+It turned out to be a lot more interesting than in software.
+This post will follow my progress from writing Chisel and Verilog code to running GoL on [Digilent Arty A7](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists/) and seeing live patterns on a VGA screen.

 Chisel in a relatively new HDL originating from Berkeley and RISC V community.
 It uses the Scala programming language as a base and defines the HDL as a domain-specific language on top of it.
 In essence, Chisel is just a set of Scala libraries.
 This allows applying the full power of general-purpose programming language to produce higher-order hardware abstractions.
-This approach seems almost the opposite of how traditional HDLs, such as Verilog, evolved.
-Verilog started as being very limited to hardware description and later added general-purpose programming elements to create more complex components.
+This approach seems almost the opposite of how the traditional HDLs, such as Verilog, evolved.
+Verilog initially focused on describing the hardware--very close to what could be expressed by conventional schematic--and later added general-purpose programming elements to create more complex components.

 ## Architecture

 The trivial approach for implementing the GoL in software is to iterate over every cell, thus has the time complexity of O(N).
-There are less trivial implementations that iterate over groups of cells by either employing more complex pattern matching or multiple hardware threads.
+The less trivial implementations iterate over groups of cells by either employing more complex pattern matching or multiple hardware threads.
 The ratio between the size of the memory where we store the GoL state and the computation group's size determines the efficiency.
 The more balanced it is, the better we utilize the underlying machine.
 In general-purpose CPUs, this ratio is heavily skewed towards having fewer computation resources and more memory.

 In hardware, the trivial approach is to have a dedicated memory and computation unit for every cell.
 Such a unit contains both the state's memory and the circuit for the rules to compute the next state.
 Cell units are then placed on the grid and wired to connect each to its eight neighbors.
 On every clock cycle, the grid computes the next state for all cells at once.
 The time complexity of this operation is constant or O(1).
 Although the trivial approach quickly runs out of steam by hitting the limit of available hardware resources, we can maintain a much better ratio between the memory and compute than with software on a general-purpose CPU and thus achieve higher efficiency.